 It is time the 2.7 million American’s living with AS are publicly understood.
 This type of disease is commonly referred to as an ‘invisible illness’.
 On the surface, nobody can physically see the disability.
-Although under the skin, one is contending for energy, overwhelmed by pain, and is encountering a continuous whirlwind of constantly changing symptoms.
-Victims of AS may present new symptoms at any given time, that may impair their ability to fulfill personal responsibilities.
-Most effected by the disease adapt to a life of chronic illness, and strive to maintain a highly functioning lifestyle.
+Although, under the skin one is contending for energy, overwhelmed by pain, and is encountering a continuous whirlwind of constantly changing symptoms.
+Victims of AS may present new symptoms at any given time which may impair their ability to fulfill personal responsibilities.
+Most effected by the disease adapt to a life of chronic illness and strive to maintain a highly functioning lifestyle.
 No one can see the dishevelment underneath the skin.
 As well as lacking physical evidence, lab results can be just as inclusive.
-The entire scenario makes it difficult for one to seek out health care providers that recognize the entirety of the disease.
+The entire scenario makes it difficult for one to seek health care providers that recognize the entirety of the disease.

 Ankylosing spondylitis is classified as a seronegative spondyloarthropathy; a type of arthritis where inflammation markers are not elevated in the blood.
 Although the individual will display characteristics of chronic arthritis such as swelling, redness and cracking of joints, and brittle bones.

-I’m sure that it has become evident, after reading a little about ankylosing spondylitis, why diagnosing the condition could be complicated.
+I’m sure that it has become evident after reading a little about ankylosing spondylitis why diagnosing the condition could be complicated.
 There are many aspects of the disease that are also common for other conditions.
-It’s difficult to pin point a cause when an individual’s list of conditions is effecting their entire body.
+It’s difficult to pin point a cause when an individual’s list of conditions is affecting their entire body.
 When one hears rheumatic disease, the collection of autoimmune complications may not immediately come to mind.
-Complaints can be so broad that care providers may neglect the correlation between them and the disease process.
+Complaints may be so broad that care providers may neglect the correlation between them and the disease process.
 Physicians can learn from patient’s personal encounters to collaborate a better understanding of the disease process.